Union Square Station

 Work Schedule: Monday - Friday, 7 a.m. to 4 p.m. and frequent nights and weekends

 Night Work: Yes.
-Expect continued night work in this area and moderate construction noise primarily due to movement of heavy machinery.
+Expect moderate construction noise primarily due to movement of heavy machinery and fastening of the steel beams for the viaduct, some of which can only be done at night to avoid day-to-day train service disruption.
 Contractors will make efforts to direct lighting away from residential buildings.

 East Somerville Station (Fitchburg St. to Walnut St.)